SixdegreeLab/MasteringChainAnalytics/en/ch05/ch05-sql-basics-part1.md

 **Case 4**: I want to look at Sun's transfers behavior from the perspective of USD value of ETH transferred out.

-#### 4.1 The transfers show ETH's amount, I want to see the USD value for each transfer
+#### 4.1 The transfers show ETH's amount and I want to see the USD value for each transfer

 ##### SQL